rgacote/dinosaurdance/content/posts/programming-elixir-quotes.md

 [Programming Elixir ≥1.6: Functional |> Concurrent |> Pragmatic |> Fun](https://pragprog.com/titles/elixir16/programming-elixir-1-6/) by Dave Thomas.

-Some quotes I found particularly interesting, insightful, or inspiring.
+Some of Dave's words I found particularly interesting, insightful, or inspiring.

 “But mostly, I want you to have fun.”